-- ✓ Have all information needed to run morning report, try to find teachable moments for junior residents of all levels and educate. - ✓ Be ready to function as Chief Resident in their absence. - Primary surgeon on all EGS or elective cases as directed by the Chief resident.
-Frequently will function as first assistant to a junior resident on prototypical cases (lap chole, lap appy, skin/soft tissue, laparotomy). - ✓ May function as first for chief resident or attending - ✓ assign tasks to juniors, delegating appropriately as directed or expected by chief resident - ✓ If documenting notes, please ensure that they include appropriate detail. - ✓ Supervise junior residents and communicate any delegation of responsibility. - ✓ Discuss any system issues with attending or Dr. Gunter ASAP - ✓ Engage EGS faculty in decisions regarding other surgical subspecialty consultation.
+- ✓ Have all information needed to run morning report, try to find teachable moments for junior residents of all levels and educate. - ✓ Primary surgeon on all EGS or elective cases unless delegated or assigned otherwise.
+Frequently will function as first assistant to a junior resident on prototypical cases (lap chole, lap appy, skin/soft tissue, laparotomy). - ✓ Run the service, assign tasks to juniors, delegating appropriately. - ✓ Supervise clinic residents, discuss with clinic attending for non-standard patients - ✓ If documenting notes, please ensure that they include appropriate detail. - ✓ Supervise PGY-4 and communicate any delegation of responsibility. - ✓ Discuss any system issues with attending or Dr. Gunter ASAP - ✓ Engage EGS faculty in decisions regarding other surgical subspecialty consultation.